On the characteristic polynomial of Cartan matrices and Chebyshev polynomials: The Coxeter Polynomial

 \subsection{Associated polynomials for $A_n$}

-Using the same procedure as in the example, we present the factorization of $Q_n(x)$ for small values of $n$ as a product of cyclotomic polynomials.
+We present the factorization of $Q_n(x)$ for small values of $n$ as a product of cyclotomic polynomials.
 Note that $Q_n(x)$ is an even polynomial.
 The reason: If $n$ is even $U_n(x)$ is an even polynomial and $a_n(x)=U_n( \frac{x}{2})$ is also even.
 Therefore $Q_n(x)$ is even.
 If $n$ is odd then $U_n(x)$ and $a_n(x)$ are both odd functions.
 This implies that $Q_n(x)$ is even.

 \begin{itemize} \item $A_2$ \ \ $\Phi_3 \Phi_6$ \item $A_3$ \ \ $\Phi_4 \Phi_8$ \item $A_4$ \ \ $\Phi_5 \Phi_{10}$ \item $A_5$ \ \ $\Phi_3 \Phi_4 \Phi_6 \Phi_{12} $ \item $A_6$ \ \ $\Phi_7 \Phi_{14} $ \item $A_7$ \ \ $\Phi_4 \Phi_8 \Phi_{16}$ \item $A_8$ \ \ $\Phi_3 \Phi_6 \Phi_9 \Phi_{18}$ \item $A_9$ \ \ $\Phi_4 \Phi_5 \Phi_{10} \Phi_{20}$ \item $A_{10}$ \ \ $\Phi_{11} \Phi_{22} $ \item $A_{11}$ \ \ $\Phi_3 \Phi_4 \Phi_6 \Phi_8 \Phi_{12} \Phi_{24}$ \end{itemize}